brentmfoster/feature_select/README.md

 #### *Brent Foster, 2025*

 ## Introduction
 Single-cell RNA sequencing (scRNA-seq) captures active transcripts at a cellular resolution.
 While extremely useful, scRNA-seq datasets can be extremely large, with tens to hundreds of thousands of genes (features) expressed in each individual cell (sample).
-Such high-dimensional datasets present a major challenge for evolutionary and developmental biologists who are interested in distinguishing genes that are most informative of distinct cell types from general housekeeping genes and/or experimental noise.
+Such high-dimensional datasets present a major challenge for biologists who are interested in distinguishing genes that are most informative of distinct cell types from general housekeeping genes and/or experimental noise.
 One key assumption of scRNA-seq is that a relatively small number of expressed genes are sufficient to predict specific cell types (Ramsköld et al., 2009).
-If we accept this assumption, then the dimensionality problem can be viewed as a feature sorting/selection problem, where genes are features and cell identity is the classifier target (Radley et al., 2023).
+If we accept this assumption, then the dimensionality problem can be viewed as a feature selection problem, where genes are features and cell identity is the classifier target (Radley et al., 2023).

 For the purposes of this assignment, I have generated a simplified synthetic dataset consisting of 500 genes and 1000 cells representing 9 cell types.
 I then apply a basic machine learning pipeline that selects important features prior to classification and plot a basic UMAP.